Deepa Mehta: Elements trilogy

-Mehta is best known for her Elements Trilogy — Fire (1996), Earth (1998) (released in India as 1947: Earth), and Water (2005) — which won her much critical acclaim.
+Mehta is best known for her Elements trilogy — Fire (1996), Earth (1998), and Water (2005) — which won her international critical acclaim.
 Some notable actors who have worked in this trilogy are Aamir Khan, Seema Biswas, Shabana Azmi, Kulbhushan Kharbanda, John Abraham, Rahul Khanna, Lisa Ray, and Nandita Das.
 These films are also notable for Mehta's collaborative work with author Bapsi Sidhwa.
 Sidhwa's novel Cracking India (1991, U.S.; 1992, India; originally published as Ice Candy Man, 1988, England) is the basis for Mehta's 1998 film Earth.

 Mehta describes the conception of the idea for the Elements films to be extremely organic.
-She first conceived of the idea for Water while shooting in Varanasi, stating "You know, you read about widows — my grandmother is a widow — but I had never seen such institutionalization of widows until I went to Varanasi.
+She first conceived of the idea for Water while shooting in Varanasi, stating "You know, you read about widows - my grandmother is a widow - but I had never seen such institutionalization of widows until I went to Varanasi.
 There was a widow there called Gyanvati who was about 80 years old, and through her I got to know about ashrams and found it very moving.
 I thought that if I make a film, it would be about something surrounding widows; then I forgot about it.
 Then I wrote Fire."

 After completing the filming process for Fire, Mehta told Shabana Azmi that her next film would be an adaptation of Bapsi Sidwha's Cracking India; when Azmi asked what it would be called, Mehta replied: "Earth".
 Mehta maintains that each film centers on politics of a certain phenomenon.